 Through an 18-month collaborative process with Geneva University, the team progressively gathered end-user input, with prototype models and engineered solutions.
 Combining COSMED’s technology engineering with our usability design and mechanical engineering, we collaborated to create a new calorimetry unit of a compact size and weight, with minimized controls and incorporating a touchscreen.
 Importantly, as well as being completely portable, the set-up time for the new unit is much quicker.
 Previous units were eating up precious time and involved a 15-20 minute set up.
 The new unit plugs in and starts immediately, providing a critical asset in an environment where every minute is vital.

 Q-NRG is ground-breaking – the portability, ease & speed of use makes metabolic measurement more widely accessible and delivers a tool of paramount importance in ICU care delivery and patient recovery.
 The science of calorimetry will now be accessible in many new markets with Baxter International handling worldwide distribution.
-Q-NRG is set to make a profound difference to patient care practice & recovery in many new markets, bringing the gold-standard to frontline healthcare workers.
+Q-NRG, having already more than doubled its sales forecast, is set to make a profound difference to patient care practice & recovery in many new markets, bringing the gold-standard to frontline healthcare workers.

 Get in touch Great innovation is achieved through collaboration.
 We would love to hear about your business & creative challenges and how we can help you create innovative, new product experiences.